 If your site has been hacked, let your Online Image® account specialist know.
 You can also check out Google’s guide to fixing the problem yourself.

-In related news, Google has stopped showing locks with little yellow triangles before the URLs of sites with a mix of HTTP and HTTPS content.
+In related news, Google has stopped showing locks with little yellow triangles before the URLs of sites with a mix of HTTPHypertext transfer protocol is the system of data communication used online.
+It uses hypertext with logical links (hyperlinks).
+The http:// or https:// string of characters is the first part of most URLs. and HTTPSThis is the protocol for secured data communication, and it requires authentication for privacy and integrity.
+A URL that begins https:// means that a site is encrypted. content.
 The change, which will occur in the latest version of Chrome, means users will see either a lock with a green triangle, one with a red triangle or a gray paper symbol.